 We suggest our clients do not plan to rely solely on any one guide nor even on any collection of such guides (whether they be in book form, software form, or online) to plan their trip.
 Such a guide — especially if it is provided free of charge by the rental company or another entity — should not be considered suitably thorough and up to date, although in many cases they are very useful.
 Even if a rental company's policy is to provide such guide with every rental RV, they occasionally run out of supply because too many clients lose or abscond with the guide, or for other reasons beyond the rental company's control.

 We therefore propose two rules of three.
-First rule of three: Use at least two published guides, and rely on your own on-the-ground research (e.g. following local signage, questioning local people, and so forth) to complete the picture.
-Second rule of three: Rely chiefly on your instincts, secondarily on word of mouth (especially from persons who are relatively locals), and thirdly on guidebooks.
+First rule of three: Use at least two published guides, and rely on your own on-the-ground research (e.g. following local signage, asking local people, and so forth) to complete the picture.
+Second rule of three: Rely chiefly on your instincts, secondarily on word of mouth (especially from locals), and thirdly on guidebooks.

 Market forces usually take care of the rest because they result in campground and hotel locations per the general demand and thus near where you are most likely to desire such location.